mjcasper/mth142/advanced.md

 - AI-3 Calculate the partial fraction decomposition of a rational function.
 - AI-4 Evaluate the integral of a rational function using a partial fraction decomposition.
 - AI-5 Determine whether an improper integral is convergent or divergent, and if convergent, be able to evaluate the integral.
+- AI-6 Determine whether a $p$-form improper integral is convergent or divergent.
+If convergent, be able to evaluate the integral.